-VKB North America only supports VKB products purchased at VKBcontrollers.com (as evidenced by the VKB North America sales record, invoice, and order number).
+VKB North America only supports VKBsim® products purchased at VKBcontrollers.com (as evidenced by the VKB North America sales record, invoice, and order number).

-If you’ve purchased a VKB product from a third-party reseller (e.g. Amazon, X-plane.org, Dix30 Simulations, Aliexpress, etc), please realize these resellers operate their own independent businesses and customer support channels.
-These resellers have distribution/wholesale agreements with VKB HQ in China, and such agreements have nothing to do with the operations of VKB North America (via VKBcontrollers.com).
+If you’ve purchased a VKBsim® product from a third-party reseller (e.g. Amazon, X-plane.org, Dix30 Simulations, Aliexpress, etc), please realize these resellers operate their own independent businesses and customer support channels.
+These resellers have distribution/wholesale agreements with VKB HQ in China, and such agreements are unrelated to the operations of VKB North America via VKBcontrollers.com.

-Therefore, purchases from any third-party reseller are not supported by VKB North America (via VKBcontrollers.com), and any support or warranty requests for VKB products bought from a third-party reseller will have to be submitted to (and fielded by) the same third-party retailer you purchased from and who issued the sales invoice to you.
+Therefore, purchases from any third-party reseller are not supported by VKB North America via VKBcontrollers.com, and any support or warranty requests for VKBsim® products bought from a third-party reseller will have to be submitted to (and fielded by) the same third-party retailer you purchased from and who issued the sales invoice to you.

 VKB North America (via VKBcontrollers.com) is not a distributor of VKB products to any third-party reseller, nor do we offer any form of wholesale accounts.
 Please contact VKB HQ directly for any distribution/wholesale questions you might have by email or via their official website VKB-Sim.pro.

-VKB North America is merely a sales partner (independently owned and operated) for VKB HQ, facilitating orders from retail customers from the US and Canada.
+We here at VKB North America are just a sales partner (independently owned and operated) for VKB HQ, facilitating orders from retail customers from the US and Canada.

 Note: We do not offer support for purchases made from any third-party retailers who have a distribution/wholesale agreement with VKB (the manufacturer).
-Such agreement exists between VKB and the respective third-party vendor only, and has nothing to do with the operations of VKB North America (via VKBcontrollers.com).
+Such agreement exists between VKB and the respective third-party vendor only and is unrelated to the operations of VKB North America via VKBcontrollers.com.
 Any support requests for VKB products purchased from a third-party reseller will have to be submitted to (and fielded by) the same retailer that sold the product and issued their sales invoice to you.